Mungert69/FreeNetworkMonitorBlog/content/_index.md

 banner:
   title: Welcome **!**
   title_small: "to Free Network Monitor Blog"
-  content: Update to date information on Network monitoring, website security and the Quantum revolution.
+  content: Welcome to our tech blog!
+Stay ahead of the curve with the latest insights in cybersecurity, network monitoring, website development, and more.
+Our experts bring you exciting tips, tricks, and trends, empowering you in today's digital landscape.
-  image: /images/banner-author.png
+  image: /img/logo.svg
   button:
-    label: Know About Me
+    label: Free Network Monitor
-    link: /about
+    link: ../
     rel: ""

 featured_posts: